rreinhardt9/rreinhardt9.github.io/_drafts/the-return-of-the-eigenclass.md

 We've redefined the class method to have "(participant)" after each of the names.
 What we did here was open up the "singleton" object `Runner` and change the `named` method.
 A singleton is a "pattern that restricts the instantiation of a class to one "single" instance" ([wikipedia](https://en.wikipedia.org/wiki/Singleton_pattern)); so there is and will only ever be one instance of `Class` representing `Runner`.
 When we first load our ruby program a single instance of `Class` is created for `Runner` and is accessed via the `Runner` constant.
 These single instances are also called "metaclass" or "eigenclass" (eigen - "own" or "individual") which are also pretty cool sounding.
 I might actually watch something called "The Return of the Eigenclass" (would the return just be self? lol).

 Here, saying `def Runner.named` looks pretty weird.
 But when used inside a class it looks very familiar to many Rubyists.
-The way we initially defined `::named` is doing this very thing, but using `self` (and `self` just represents the singleton `Runner`)
+The way we initially defined `::named` is doing this very thing using `self` (and `self` just represents the singleton `Runner`)
 ```ruby
 class Runner
   def self.named(name)